substrate-system/util/README.md

 ```

 ### `objectToString`
-Take an object, as from `attributesAsObject`, and stringify it in such a way
+Take an object, as from `attributesAsObject`, and stringify it for HTML.
-that it is appropriate as HTML attributes.

 ```ts
 function objectToString (obj:Record<string, string|true>):string